Current scholars: Frequently asked questions

 - Conducting a site visit to a NOAA facility where the second internship will be conducted; and

-- Complete an approved NOAA mission relevant research project during their junior year in coordination with an academic mentor.
+- Completing an approved NOAA mission relevant research project during their junior year in coordination with an academic mentor.

 NOAA provides student scholars the opportunity to learn about the agency, meet senior managers and understand the mission of the agency.
 NOAA organizations and selected staff offices present their research programs and activities during the mandatory orientation program.
 In addition, NOAA organizations describe the types of projects that are/may be available for the summer internships.